 - Limping, pain or tenderness

 If your dog comes home with a wound that is bleeding, you will need to apply direct pressure to the wound, using a clean cloth or sterile gauze.
 If the wound appears to be quite severe your dog should see a vet for further treatment.
 You can clean around the wound, but you should let the vet flush the wound itself.
 If the bleeding stops and the wound appears manageable, you can gently clean around the wound.
-Apply our natural products from the Cuts, Scrapes and Hotspots Kit and tape clean gauze in place.
+Apply our natural products from the Cuts, Scrapes and Hotspots Kit.
 Do not use alcohol or hydrogen peroxide on your dog as these will damage the tissue.
 For more information about pet first aid, read our blog featuring the basics of dog and cat emergency care.
 For a personal experience check out our blog about using the NHV All Clear Ointment with rescue dogs.